 This morning I'm looking out of the living room window of my home.
 There is a muddy pool of rain water on the grass.
 I may, however, be looking in through the window of my home at a pool of water on the green carpet in my living room.
 If only I could dig into my memory . . .
 Wait a minute . . .
 Yes! . . .
 My foggy mind is laid to rest when a thin little man drives towards my home in a banal little car.

 The little man is lost and explains that he turned into my driveway to seek help.
 I tell the little man to leave my house immediately!
 I tell him I have no driveway!
-I find his little manners despicable!
-The thin, little man leaves my living room with great haste.
-In fact, through the living room ceiling leaving his little car and two little legs in the process.
-I could tell his temperature was going up during our encounter.
+That I find his little manners despicable!
+The little man leaves my living room with great haste.
+In fact, through the living room ceiling, leaving his banal little car and two of his little legs in the process.
+I could tell his temperature was rising during our encounter.
 I will, of course, try to ascertain his name and address tomorrow.
 Tomorrow?
 Yes.
 No sense getting myself worked up over nothing.

 Suddenly I realized I was torturing myself and enjoying it.
 I no longer felt trapped.
 The fog I was living under suddenly lifted and I found myself sitting - half-naked - on stage with the New York Philharmonic during a performance of Tchaikovsky's Second Symphony nicknamed “Little Russia”.
 Somehow it all seemed appropriate.
 A stunned tuba player blew a lady's left ear off before he fainted.